 Selling or soliciting for sales or panhandling

-Filming, recording, or photographing inside the building, without permission from the Director.
-This provision does not apply to staff members who may, during library events, photograph or film such events, or to general security footage captured by the library security cameras.
+Filming, recording, or photographing of other library users that captures what the peopleare using or disrupts another person’s ability to use the library or work inside the building.
+This provision does not apply to general security footage captured by the library security cameras.

 Using nicotine products such as cigarettes, chew, or e-cigarettes (pursuant of the Smoke Free Air Act) or possessing, consuming, selling, or being under the influence of alcohol or illegal drugs